playcanvas/developer.playcanvas.com/content/en/user-manual/publishing/web/playcanvas-hosting.md

 ![Select scenes][4]

 * Select the Scenes you want to include in your build from the list.
-Notice that the Primary Scene (the one with the active banner icon), will be loaded first when your build is launched if you include it in the build.
+Notice that the Scene with the active banner icon will be loaded first when your build is launched if you include it in the build.
 * Click 'PUBLISH NOW'
 * You will see a new build created in the BUILDS tab.
 Wait until it finishes processing.
 * Your web app is now live!
 Feel free to tweet it and share to Facebook right from the published URL.